 After the second edition of the OpenNebula Conference, we are already preparing for the upcoming, third edition in Barcelona, October 2015.
 Interested?
 You are still in time for getting a good price deal for tickets.
 If you want to share your OpenNebula experiences, the is open as well until the end of March.
 Moreover, your company may be interested in the sponsorship opportunities for OpenNebulaConf 2015.

-During the following months, members of the OpenNebula team will be speaking in the following events:
+During the following months, members of the OpenNebula team will be speaking at the following events:

 - Fosdem 2015, Brussels, Jan 31, 2015